-The Group classifies the type of services that it provides in this activity in four groups:
+The Group classifies the type of services that it provides in this activity in five groups:

-- 1. Connectivity services: these services include connectivity between different nodes of the telecommunication networks (backhaul) of the Group's clients and/or connectivity with its customers' premises (enterprise leased lines), using radio-links, fiber or satellite.
-The Group also provides specialised leased lines to telecom operators such as MNOs or fixed network operators ("FNOs"), public administrations, and companies in rural areas of Spain enabling high speed connectivity. - 2.
+- Connectivity services: these services include connectivity between different nodes of the telecommunication networks (backhaul) of the Group's clients and/or connectivity with its customers' premises (enterprise leased lines), using radio-links, fibre or satellite.
+The Group also provides specialised leased lines to telecom operators such as MNOs or fixed network operators ("FNOs"), public administrations, and small and medium enterprises as well as companies in rural areas of Spain enabling high speed connectivity. - 2.
 PPDR services: the Group operates seven regional and two municipal TETRA networks which are critical for the communication needs of regional governments and municipalities where the networks are located and a highly reliable Global Maritime Distress and Safety System ("GMDSS") for the Maritime Rescue Service for the Safety of Life at Sea, which provides communication services to ships in distress and risk situations in the coastal areas around Spain.
 The Group also operates the Automatic Identification System ("AIS") for the Spanish Maritime Safety Agency, an arm of the Spanish Ministry of Transport and Public Works. - 3.
 O&M: the Group manages and operates infrastructure (as opposed to outsourcing it to third parties) and provides maintenance services of customer equipment and infrastructure to the Group's customers (other than its broadcasting customers that are serviced by the Broadcasting Infrastructure activity). - 4.
-Urban telecom infrastructure: the Group provides communications networks for smart cities and specific solutions for efficient resource and service management in the cities.
+Urban telecom infrastructure: the Group provides communications networks for smart cities and specific solutions for efficient resource and service management in the cities. - 5.
+Fibre optic: the Group uses fibre optic to connect its, or its clients', infrastructures (macro cells, DAS and Small Cells) and edge computing facilities.